Sharon Hayes (politician): Political career

 Hayes was also a speaker at the first World Congress of Families, organized by the Rockford Institute, in Prague in 1997.
 She was appointed co-chair of the RPC's Family Campaign, along with Chuck Stahl, leading up to the 1997 general election.
 Even though her husband, Doug, was in a coma from a massive brain hemorrhage when the election was called and she was able to campaign very little, she was reelected.
 However, she resigned four months later to care for her ailing husband after his condition deteriorated.
 Prime Minister Jean Chrétien, Opposition Leader Preston Manning, Bloc Québécois leader Gilles Duceppe, and NDP spokesman Bill Blaikie all praised her in the House following her resignation announcement.

-Husband, Douglas Charles Hayes (October 15, 1945 to May 26, 2013) was memorialized at Willingdon Church Burnaby on June 3, 2013.
+Post-political career

-She has two daughters and seven grandchildren.
 A past board member at Trinity Western University and Focus on the Family Canada, Hayes currently sits on the board of Affordable Housing Societies.